edgio-docs/edgio-docs/src/guides/v7/basics/alerts.md

     <Callout type="tip">

       The subject line for each email notification identifies the real-time alert that was triggered or resolved by name.
 As a result, we recommend that you define a name that identifies the type of alert and the organization, property, and environment to which it applies.
-Using this naming convention will provide you with immediate context when an alert is triggered.
+This naming convention provides you with immediate context when an alert is triggered.

       **Example:** `5xx Alerts for My Organization - My Property - Production`